Best priority banking accounts and benefits in Singapore (2026)

 What would Beansprout do?

-If you are seeking preferential treatment such as preferential interest rates on deposits or loan, priority queues and a dedicated relationship manager to speak to, starting a priority banking relationship can bring one closer to their financial goals.
+If you are seeking preferential treatment such as preferential interest rates on deposits or loan, priority queues and a dedicated relationship manager to speak to, starting a priority banking relationship can bring one closer to your financial goals.

 We would consider the qualification requirements as well as perks and privileges when deciding which priority banking account to open.